Skip to content

 A 1-hour signal should not be used as a multi-month thesis.
 Confirm when it was generated and whether it remains active or expired.

 Forecast strength describes the model output.
 Confidence describes support for that output.
-Data quality describes the input.
-All three matter.
+The asset’s current price move is a separate observation and can disagree with the model bias.
+Read all three alongside the visible timing context.

-A promoted row links to a public market_quant event.
+Some signals are selectively promoted into published quantitative events that can appear in Live Pulse and Event Explorer.
 Promotion means the policy found sufficient strong or mutually supporting triggers.
-It does not mean the event is confirmed true or profitable.
+It does not mean the event is confirmed true or profitable, and the Quant Signals list itself is not a direct event link.

 • current market behavior;